Ipgnosis/like/README.md

 This will be particularly useful for 'typos' resulting from keyboarding errors (e.g. 'typo' vs. 'tyop') that have found their way into data, thereby making it difficult to search upon.

-This is *particularly useful* when a string contains international characters (that aren't available on all keyboards), such as:
+This is *particularly useful* when a string contains international characters (that aren't available on all keyboards), for example:
 * ñ: the Spanish letter 'eñe'
 * ü: the German (etc.) letter u with an umlaut
 * ç: the French c-cedilla
 * ß: the German letter 'eszett'

 (*I suspect that the Cyrillic character set is overly ambitious...*)